stevewil/stevewil.link-python/README.md

 1. The `python build.py` script is executed.
 2. It uses `Flask-Frozen` to crawl the Flask application defined in `app.py`.
 3. The main `/` route in `app.py` scans the `content/home/` directory for `.txt` files.
-4. For each file, it parses the frontmatter (the metadata at the top) and the Markdown content.
+4. For each file, it parses the YAML frontmatter (the metadata at the top) and the content.
 5. It filters for widgets marked as `active = true` and sorts them by their `weight`.
 6. The sorted list of widgets is passed to the `templates/index.html` template.
 7. The `index.html` template loops through the widgets and dynamically includes a corresponding partial template from `templates/widgets/` based on the `widget` key in the frontmatter (e.g., `widget = "hero"` will look for `hero.html`).